Train GraphicClick on the map to explore geographics

 There is nothing like regurgitating old news as new news, especially when a General Election is looming

 So should NR» (Network Rail - home page) cease all normal activity because there happens to be a general election coming up?
-DfT» (Department for Transport - about) asked for this in the CP5 (Control Period 5 - the five year period between 2014 and 2019) HLOS (High Level Output Specification), so as per last April's enhancement milestones NR are consulting prior to their single option selection decision in November 2015.
+DfT» (Department for Transport - about) asked for this in the CP5 (Control Period 5 - the five year period between 2014 and 2019) HLOS (High Level Output Specification - the DfT's High Level Output Specification, which has specified to Network Rail the outputs that need to be delivered within a Control Period (CP)), so as per last April's enhancement milestones NR are consulting prior to their single option selection decision in November 2015.
 Perhaps it would be better if they stopped work for a few months?

 Paul